jaaclaine/100-days-of-code/README.md

 ###### DAY 030
 - Codefights
 - Minnimum progress on button party (maybe MAYBE jquery isn't that easy, or is just me trying to do spetaculars things)
+###### DAY 031
+- I am feeling that I am getting into a great flow while coding :dancer:
+- Working on jcink skin
+- And button party